biswatma/zerovoice/README.md

 *   **Real-time Speech-to-Speech**: Seamless bidirectional audio communication.
 *   **Voice Activity Detection (VAD)**: Intelligently detects speech segments using Silero VAD.
 *   **Automatic Speech Recognition (ASR)**: Transcribes user's speech to text using HuggingFace Transformers.js (Whisper base model).
-*   **Large Language Model (LLM) Integration**: Generates conversational responses using the SmolLM2-1.7B-Instruct model.
+*   **Large Language Model (LLM) Integration**: Generates conversational responses using either:
+    *   Browser-based SmolLM2-1.7B-Instruct model (default)
+    *   Local LM Studio API for more powerful models
 *   **Text-to-Speech (TTS)**: Synthesizes AI responses into natural-sounding speech using KokoroTTS.
 *   **Responsive UI**: Built with React and Tailwind CSS for a modern and adaptive user experience.
 *   **Voice Selection**: Users can choose from various available voices for the AI assistant.
+*   **LLM Mode Toggle**: Switch between browser-based and LM Studio models with a simple toggle.
 *   **Call Timer**: Tracks the duration of the conversation.

 ## Technologies Used